Philosophy and Classics Postgraduate Studies

 Dissertation: Greek and/or Latin (Research Masters)

-(iii) The final admission of an applicant is subject to the successful completion of an oral examination on applicable topics and themes.
+4. The final admission of an applicant is subject to the successful completion of an oral examination on applicable topics and themes, when necessary.

-A thesis (Module code FILT9100) on a research topic chosen by the candidate in consultation with the promoter.
+Students must conduct research and write a thesis on a research topic chosen by the candidate in consultation with the supervisor and the Academic Head of Department.
 The thesis must demonstrate independent, penetrating research, which will make an original scholarly contribution to existing knowledge in the discipline.
+The PhD thesis may not be less than 80 000 or more than 100 000 words in length, unless the Dean, after consultation with the academic head of department and supervisor, approves a request by the candidate to exceed this limit.

 During the doctoral study and before the thesis is submitted, the candidate must present at least two departmental seminars on the chosen research topic.